These paleo chicken meatballs only have 6 ingredients, are egg-free, super addictive and freeze great! They’re also whole30-friendly.

 By the way, if you do want to make these for babies, you can up the sweet potato so that you have a 50 / 50 mix of ground chicken and sweet potatoes.
 Omit the salt and perhaps reduce / omit the garlic and onion (we didn’t use any).
 I made them into logs and cooked at high pressure in the Instant Pot for about 5 minutes.

 If you try out these paleo chicken meatballs, please let me know how you like them!
+For another yummy gluten-free meatball recipe, check out these Turkey Swedish Meatballs!
 I’m super excited about this recipe and get so little feedback on here.
 So please.
 You’d make my day. 😀

 Paleo Chicken Meatballs